Affiliate links on Android Authority may earn us a commission. Learn more.

-Apple TV Plus movies also features a small yet mighty documentary section.
+Apple TV Plus also features a small yet mighty documentary section.

 With a history of putting out new music via iTunes and Apple Music, Apple TV Plus was primed to dominate with music docs.

 Building on its reputation as a home for music content, Apple TV Plus has also put out some great music docs.
-These include Beastie Boys Story, Billie Eilish: The World’s a Little Blurry, and the upcoming The Velvet Underground.
+These include Beastie Boys Story, Billie Eilish: The World’s a Little blurry, and The Velvet Underground.